Last update: Jun 05, 2023 16:57 p.m. EDT

 Last update: Jun 05, 2023 20:50 p.m.
 UTC

-.
-You can register to vote by mail in Alabama by printing a voter registration form, filling it out, and mailing it to your local election office.
+Alabama offers online voter registration.
+You can register by mail to vote in Alabama by printing a voter registration form, filling it out, and mailing it to your Board of Registrars.
 You can also register to vote in person if you prefer.

 To register in Alabama you must:

 - be a citizen of the United States

 - be a resident of Alabama and your county at the time of registration

 - be 18 years old on or before Election Day

 - not be barred from voting by reason of a disqualifying felony conviction, or if you have been convicted, you must have had your civil rights restored.
 You can find the list of disqualifying felonies on the Secretary of State’s website here at: sos.alabama.gov/mtfelonies

 - not have been declared mentally incompetent in a court

 - swear or affirm to "support and defend the Constitution of the U.S. and the State of Alabama and further disavow any belief or affiliation with any group which advocates the overthrow of the governments of the U.S. or the State of Alabama by unlawful means and that the information contained herein is true"